plingplingshiny/tp/docs/DeveloperGuide.md

 * 1a.
 No clients stored

     * 1a1.
-PropertyPal displays an empty list.
+PropertyPal displays an empty table and a success message.

       Use case ends.

 * 1b.
 Invalid input (e.g. typo)

     * 1b1.
-PropertyPal displays an error message indicating unknown command.
+PropertyPal displays an error message indicating that the command is not recognized.

       Use case ends.